Apollo Fabric Awning Care Instructions

 NATURAL MANUFACTURING CHARACTERISTICS: It is important to understand that there is a possibility of wrinkles & undulations in fabric awnings due to vertical joins, hems or side splines.
 Whilst we endeavour to eliminate visible uncertainties, these are characteristic to the rolling of fabric & will not deter from the performance nor the life of the product.

-- In windy conditions, blinds should be left down and locked, or fully retracted – half way is the most vulnerable position.
-During severe weather events, your blinds should be fully retracted.
+- In windy conditions, Ziptraks® should be left down and locked, or fully retracted – half way is the most vulnerable position.
+During severe weather events, your Ziptraks® should be fully retracted.

-- You may find Ziptrak® spring-balanced blinds are a little tricky to operate during windy conditions due to the pressure of the wind on the blind material.
-Use your hand to push against the blind material to reduce this pressure and then operate the blind.
+- You may find spring operated awnings are a little tricky to retract during windy conditions due to the pressure of the wind on the material.
+Use your hand to push against the material to reduce this pressure and then retract the awning.

-- Care must be taken when operating motorized Ziptrak® blinds in windy conditions.
+- Care must be taken when operating motorised Awnings and Ziptrak® in windy conditions.
 They must be supervised whilst raising and lowering at all times.

 - Keep the fabric clean by brushing both the top and underside with a soft brush.
 Hosing occasionally on a hot day with cold water will minimise the development of algae, mildew and fungi by removing dust and grime.